openstack/cinder-specs/specs/kilo/over-subscription-in-thin-provisioning.rst

 * If the ratio of the apparent provisioned capacity over real total capacity has exceeded the over subscription ratio, the operation will fail.

-* If the ratio of real used capacity over total physical capacity has exceeded the used ratio, the operation will fail.
+* If the free space is smaller than the volume size, the operation will fail.

 Use cases
 ---------